btc-script-explorer/scantool/docs/rest-api/v1/tx.md

 ## include_input_detail = false

-The include_input_detail option will not force the SCANTOOL to return detailed information about every input.
+With include_input_detail set to false, the SCANTOOL will return only basic information about each input in most cases.
-Howeve, for the sake of efficiency, if caching is on and the input detail is already in the cache, a TxResponse might include detailed input data even if it was not requested.
+However, for the sake of efficiency, if caching is on and the input detail is already in the cache, a TxResponse might include detailed input data even if it was not requested.

 Considerations:

 - Only basic information about inputs will be returned in the initial response.
 - Subsquent requests will be required in order to get detailed information about each input.
 - It will probably be faster per request, but slower overall.
-- Better for user interfaces using the REST API as a backend where response times are important.
+- Better for custom user interfaces that use the REST API as a backend.

 Input fields returned in the response: